hanbee1123/chatbot_concierge/README.md

 # chatbot_concierge
-Outline:

-<h1>This assignment has the following requirements:</h1>
+This assignment has the following requirements:

-Build and deploy the frontend of the application
+<b>1.
+Build and deploy the frontend of the application</b>

 Repurpose the following frontend starter application to interface with your chatbot https://github.com/ndrppnc/cloud-hw1-starter (Links to an external site.)

-Host your frontend in an AWS S3 bucket
+<b>2.
+Host your frontend in an AWS S3 bucket</b>

 Set the bucket up for website hosting https://docs.aws.amazon.com/AmazonS3/latest/dev/HostingWebsiteOnS3Setup.html (Links to an external site.)

-Build the API for the application
+<b>3.
+Build the API for the application </b>

 Use API Gateway to setup your API